 - provide any additional items as requested

 These documents must be on file in the School of Nursing by APRIL 20th (for fall admission) or by SEPTEMBER 20th (for spring admission).
-Application forms are available in mid-March and are submitted online to the School of Nursing.
+The application will be available in mid-March and is submitted online to the School of Nursing.

 Students enrolled at NDSU in the pre-nursing program are encouraged to consult their pre-nursing academic advisor prior to the application deadline.

 Selected Prerequisite Courses for Admission